dimitri/pgloader/web/src/mysql.md

     ----------------------  ---------  ---------  ---------  --------------
          Total import time      48272      48272          0          3.502s

-We can see that [http://pgloader.tapoueh.org](pgloader) did download the file from its HTTP URL location then *unziped* it before the loading itself.

-Also, the *WARNING* messages we see here are expected as the PostgreSQL database is empty when running the command, and pgloader is using the SQL commands `DROP TABLE IF NOT EXISTS` when the given command uses the `include drop` option.
+The *WARNING* messages we see here are expected as the PostgreSQL database is empty when running the command, and pgloader is using the SQL commands `DROP TABLE IF NOT EXISTS` when the given command uses the `include drop` option.

 Note that the output of the command has been edited to facilitate its browsing online.